greggman/HappyFunTimes/docs/unity/getting-started.md

 Title: Getting Starting with HappyFunTimes and Unity
 Description: Step by step instructions on how to get HappyFunTimes running with Unity

-<iframe width="853" height="480" src="https://www.youtube.com/embed/vG4Bs3XOAxI?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="853" height="480" src="https://www.youtube.com/embed/yvt9btwrUAU?rel=0" frameborder="0" allowfullscreen></iframe>

 1. Open Unity and create a new project
 2. From the Asset store install the HappyFunTimes plugin
-3. Open the HappyFunTimesSimple scene by double clicking it.
+3. Open the `HappyFunTimes/Scenes/2DPlatformScene` by double clicking it.
 4. Run

     If you haven't installed HappyFunTimes the app yet you'll be